Tarleton State University: Leadership

-The current and 16th president is Dr. James L. Hurley who was appointed by the Texas A&M University System Board of Regents in August 2017.
-Dr. Karen Murray is the Chief Academic Officer serving as Provost and Executive Vice President for Academic Affairs.
+The current and 16th president is James L. Hurley who was appointed by the Texas A&M University System Board of Regents in August 2019.
+Diane Stearns is the Chief Academic Officer serving as Provost and Executive Vice President for Academic Affairs.

 As a member of the Texas A&M University System, Tarleton is one of a network of 11 higher educational institutions administered by a Chancellor and a Board of Regents.
 Regents are appointed by the Governor.
-The current Chancellor is John Sharp and chair of the Board of Regents is Elaine Mendoza.
+The current Chancellor is Glen Hegar and chair of the Board of Regents is Robert Albritton.

 Student life

 Athletics

-Tarleton State University athletics currently competes at the NCAA Division I level in the Western Athletic Conference.
-They were admitted into the WAC on July 1, 2020, therefore ending their 26-year stint at the Division II level with the Lone Star Conference.
-Their admission into the conference in 1995 marks their second period of membership, having previously participated from 1968 to 1975.
+Tarleton State University athletics currently competes at the NCAA Division I level in the Western Athletic Conference (WAC).
+They were admitted into the WAC on July 1, 2020, therefore ending their 26-year stint at the Division II level with the Lone Star Conference (LSC).
+Their admission into the LSC in 1995 marked their second period of membership, having previously participated from 1968 to 1975.
 They were a founding member of the Texas Intercollegiate Athletic Association (TIAA) in 1976 and remained in that league until 1990.
 From 1991 to 1994 Tarleton played as an Independent.
-Tarleton left the LSC and Division II in July 2020 to join the Division I Western Athletic Conference.

 The teams are known as the "Texans".
 Athletes were known as the "Plowboys" before the college became a four-year institution in 1961.

 When women's sports were introduced in 1968–69, those teams played under the "Texans" nickname, but due to the desire of that day's female athletes to play under a distinctive nickname, the women's nickname was changed the next school year.
 "Texanns", "Tex-Anns", and "TexAnns" were used interchangeably until 1972–73, when "TexAnns" was officially settled on.
 Following a campaign initially led by two players and a (female) student manager in the women's basketball program, Tarleton returned the "Texans" nickname to women's teams in 2019–20.

 The basketball and volleyball teams play at Wisdom Gym.
 The football team plays at Memorial Stadium.
 The baseball team plays at Cecil Ballow Baseball Complex.
 The softball team plays at the Tarleton Softball Complex.

-Tarleton State University fields six men's varsity sports and eight women's varsity sports in the Lone Star Conference:
+Tarleton State University fields six men's varsity sports and eight women's varsity sports in the Western Athletic Conference: